CloneWith/opsu/README.md

 ## Getting Started

-- Get a copy of opsu! from the [releases](https://github.com/clonewith/opsu/releases) page.
+Get a copy of opsu! from the [releases](https://github.com/clonewith/opsu/releases) page.
-- APK releases can be found [here](https://github.com/clonewith/opsu-droid/releases).

 ### Java Setup